Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

 Whether you use the public services, go private or use your international health insurance, you’ll be registered at a local surgery.
 The city has plenty of these and there are no problems with waiting lists.
 These services also grant you eligibility to dental and other secondary healthcare services.

 Hospitals have English-speaking staff, as do many of the local surgeries, which is obviously a big advantage.
 The main health board in Bordeaux is the Centre Hospitalier Universitaire de Bordeaux, whose website you can find here.
 They cover almost all the healthcare services you could need.

 - Healthcare In France For Expats – learn how to qualify and register for public healthcare and what options you have if you need a private health insurance.

 Living in Bordeaux – summary

-Both the city and region of Bordeaux offer plenty to expats looking to retire abroad.
+Both the city and region of Bordeaux offer plenty to expats looking to retire in France.
 Its biggest draw is probably the excellent food and wine, which, when combined with the low cost of living, makes this an attractive retirement destination.